Table of Contents[Hide][Show]

-- 2. The CDN provider may not have servers in some of the locations your company operates.
-Your customers will then experience Latency and longer downtime and user experience will be affected.
+- 2. The CDN provider may not have servers in some of your company’s locations.
+Your customers will then experience Latency and more extended downtime and user experience will be affected.

 5. Chain redirects or redirect loops

-Chain redirects can be caused by development changes made to the internal link structure, or by renaming urls or perhaps by platform migrations.
-It is worth assessing properly how serious the matter of chain redirect is throughout the technical SEO audit and advise on prioritisation accordingly in the list of recommendations via an audit report.
+Chain redirects can be caused by development changes made to the internal link structure, or by renaming urls or perhaps platform migrations.
+It is worth assessing properly how severe the matter of chain redirect is throughout the technical SEO audit and advising on prioritization accordingly in the list of recommendations via an audit report.

 6. XML Multi-sitemaps

 What can be better than a sitemap that acknowledges the taxonomy of the website?
 A cluster of xml sitemaps comprised of identifiable child sitemaps that represent each of the critical categories or sections of a large website is like a treasure map to indexation success.

 XML multi-sitemaps act as a roadmap for diagnosing indexation issues, bloated sections or even bloating in the index itself.
 Using xml sitemaps and matching them against content already in the index presents a phenomenal tool to help troubleshoot or optimize crawlability and indexation.